willemw12/get_iplayer_downloader/README.md

 and put the printed output in the configuration file.
 The same can be done for channels (`get_iplayer_downloader.py --list-channels`) or clear the channel lists in the configuration to search in all channels.

-If the program crashes immediately on startup or when the mouse cursor moves over the first column in the search result treeview, then disable "show-tooltip" in the GUI or in the configuration file or update the GNOME libraries (in particular GTK+ 3).
+If the program crashes immediately on startup or when the mouse cursor moves over the first column in the search result tree view, then disable "show-tooltip" in the GUI or in the configuration file or update the GNOME libraries (in particular GTK+ 3).